 What if My Sauce Doesn't Thicken?

 Your sauce should thicken as the orange juice reduces and, if it isn't thick enough, you can simply cook it longer.

 If you still think your sauce needs to be thicker, you can add a cornstarch slurry.
-To do this, combine 2 tsp of corn starch with 2 tsp of water and stir until combined.
+To do this, combine 2 teaspoon of corn starch with 2 teaspoon of water and stir until combined.
 Add to sauce and heat over medium sauté until the sauce thickens.